farmera/sare_grant/study_methods.md

 As an example of a dual-camera system, the composite image in __Figure 1__ represents an RGB/NIR pair in the top row (left/right) captured with a pair of consumer digital cameras.
 The NIR photo on the top-right was taken using a modified Canon A590, from which the internal IR block filter has been removed.
-This sequence of images was created by Dr. Chris Fastie who was a collaborator on this project.
+This sequence of images was created by Dr. Chris Fastie, a collaborator on this project.

 ![](img/fastie-results.png)
 ###### Figure 1.
 A composite image containing RGB (top left), NIR (top right), NGR (CIR composite, bottom left), and NDVI renderings.

-In the bottom row are two images after post-processing the top two.
-On the left is a false color IR image (also known as an NRG image) with varying tones of red representing the near infrared band.
-In the bottom-right is a 'normalized difference vegetation index' __NDVI__ image which has been created using the pair above.
+In the bottom row are two images after post-processing.
+On the left is a false color IR image (also known as a CIR composite) with varying tones of red that represent the near infrared band.
+In the bottom-right is a 'normalized difference vegetation index' __NDVI__ image which has been created using the pair above it.
 In [Section 8](study_results_balloons.md) and
 [Section 9](study_results_drones.md) we will take a closer look at results obtained when using these and similar methods.

-After an initial year of ups and downs using the systems originally proposed it became apparent that for a small investment one could use an aerial drone instead.
-We were among the first 'beta-testers' to fly a 3DR Solo drone with a Sequoia camera.

 Whether one uses a kite, a balloon, a drone, or a pidgeon, once the images have been taken and the craft returned safely to ground, all images must be gathered and 'stitched' to create a final representation of the area.